 Does your paper have an appropriate introduction and conclusion?
 Is your thesis clearly stated in your introduction?
 Is it clear how each paragraph in the body of your paper is related to your thesis?
 Are the paragraphs arranged in a logical sequence?
 Have you made clear transitions between paragraphs?
-One way to check the structure of your paper is to make an outline of the paper after you have written the first draft.
-(See our handouts on introductions, conclusions, constructing thesis statements, and transitions.)
+One way to check the structure of your paper is to make a reverse outline of the paper after you have written the first draft.
+(See our handouts on introductions, conclusions, thesis statements, and transitions.)

 Does each paragraph have a clear topic sentence?
 Does each paragraph stick to one main idea?
 Are there any extraneous or missing sentences in any of your paragraphs?
 (See our handout on paragraph development.)

 Have you defined any important terms that might be unclear to your reader?
 Is the meaning of each sentence clear?
 (One way to answer this question is to read your paper one sentence at a time, starting at the end and working backwards so that you will not unconsciously fill in content from previous sentences.)
 Is it clear what each pronoun (he, she, it, they, which, who, this, etc.) refers to?
 Have you chosen the proper words to express your ideas?
 Avoid using words you find in the thesaurus that aren’t part of your normal vocabulary; you may misuse them.